 Every young person needs high-quality career guidance to make informed decisions about their future.
 Good career guidance is a necessity for delivering technical education reforms and is a vehicle for social justice: those young people without social capital or home support suffer most from poor career guidance.
 Yet, despite its importance, career guidance in English schools has often been criticised for being inadequate and patchy.

-After six international visits, analysis of good practice in English schools and a comprehensive review of current literature, John wrote the The Good Career Guidance Report which identifies a set of eight benchmarks that schools can use as a framework for improving their careers provision.
+After six international visits, analysis of good practice in English schools and a comprehensive review of existing literature, John wrote the The Good Career Guidance Report which identifies a set of eight benchmarks that schools can use as a framework for improving their careers provision.

 The eight Gatsby benchmarks of Good Career Guidance